Prince-Ramani/crush.nvim/README.md

 Usage

-Once installed, you can activate the theme by adding the following to your init.vim or init.lua:
+Once installed, you can activate the theme by adding the following to your init.lua:

 vim.cmd('colorscheme crush')